 Applying to Christ’s

-Details and a timeline for the application process can be found on the how to apply page.
 Successful applicants for Modern and Medieval Languages come with a variety of previous educational experiences, and a variety of qualifications.
 You do need to have studied at least one of the two languages in which you wish to specialize to A-level or IB Higher Level standard (that is, a standard broadly equivalent to level B2 of the Council of Europe Common European Framework of Reference for Languages).
 You also need to be academically ambitious: our standard offer for A-level candidates is A*AA, and for IB candidates 42 points overall, with 776 at Higher Level, but the majority of Christ’s students arrive with higher grades, and if you are studying within another system we would expect you to be working at or close to the top of the mark range.
-(Thus, an Option Internationale du Baccalauréat candidate should be aiming for at least 17/20 overall, with 17 or 18 in their languages, including English, a European Baccalaureate candidate for at least 85% overall, with 9/10 in their languages, and so on.)
+(Thus, an Option Internationale du Baccalauréat candidate should be aiming for at least 17/20 overall, with 17 or 18 in their languages, including English, a European Baccalaureate candidate for at least 85% overall, with 9/10 in their languages.)

 You do not need to have studied literature, thought or history in any formal way before.
 Many MML students at Christ’s do have an A-level or comparable qualification in History, English Literature or the literature of another European country.
 However, we regularly accept students who have taken one or more languages alongside Mathematics and other Sciences.
 The structure of our degree course allows undergraduates to sample a variety of disciplines, and it is possible to maintain a broad portfolio of interests throughout the four years, but almost all students eventually chart a pathway based either on cognate cultures and literatures, or on the structure, history and properties of language (read about Linguistics within the Modern and Medieval Languages Tripos).
 A background in Mathematics can be particularly helpful for the second of these pathways.
 What is most important, though, is that you are enthusiastic about language-learning, intellectually enquiring, and curious about cultural difference.
 It is also essential that you enjoy reading, because an interest in words and how people use them is the backbone of the course as a whole.